jspauldo98/smart_stock/SRS.md

 # 1. Introduction

 ## 1.1 Purpose
 This document lays out a project plan for the development of "Smart Stock" by Bryce Michaud, Stefan Emmons, Spencer Romberg, Jared Spaulding, and Zack Strong.
-Mentored by...?
+Mentored by Ruben Gamboa.

 ## 1.2 Intentions
 The indented readers of this document are current and future developers working on "Smart Stock" and the mentor(s) of the project.